 If a person is to change mentally because of their alcohol consumption, this is a vivid sign of alcoholism and is something which should be addressed immediately.

 It is important for the mind to stay healthy before it goes too far.

 - Stress (often uses alcohol as a stress reliever)

 - Intense cravings

 It is important for those with an alcohol dependency to take action, but the road to recovery is slow and steady.
 In this next section, we will be highlighting the steps which need to be taken in a rehabilitation setting to prepare you for this major life change.

-The first step on the road to recovery is awareness, and this step will be one of the most difficult especially for those around you.
-It is common that those with the alcohol dependency will not acknowledge the problem at hand so will shrug it off as a normal habit.
+The first step on the road to recovery is awareness, and this step will be one of the most difficult, especially for those around you.
+It is common that those with alcohol dependency will not acknowledge the problem at hand and will shrug it off as a normal habit.

 This, of course, is a toxic thought process.
 As explained prior, the first hurdle is acceptance.
 Only after the individual accepts their alcoholism can they put in the work to remove alcohol from their lives.

 When it comes to being aware, it is usually friends and family who notice when alcohol is becoming a problem.
 As a loved one, it is their duty to speak to the alcoholic, stating that they have developed an addiction and that they should seek rehabilitation.